Alley & Marketplace Rules

 Space: Artists are each allotted three feet of space at their table.
 All of their belongings must be kept on or under this space.

-Displays: Artists may have 14”x14”x14” display on which they may place merchandise or example work.
+Displays: Artists may have 14”x14”x14” display (a standard wire cube) on which they may place merchandise or example work.
 The remainder of the three feet of space can be used for producing art, display of art books or prints, commissioning information, etc. Artists with larger displays will be asked to downsize or remove them.
+We want every artist to be fully seen by our attendees regardless of position and this ensures no one is hidden behind another artist's display!

 Banners: Artists may have an overhang over the front of their table with their name or displaying some of their original artwork, so long as it does not interfere with the display of numbers or exceed their allotted space.